Skip to Content

 Things To Do at and Near Caesars Palace Las Vegas

-Caesars Palace has been a staple of the Las Vegas Strip since the summer of 1966 when it was opened by Jay Sarno and occupied a much smaller footprint than it does today.
+Caesars Palace has been a staple of the Las Vegas Strip since the summer of 1966, when it was opened by Jay Sarno, occupying a much smaller footprint than it does today.

 As one of the largest properties on the Strip, I can assure you that there are plenty of itinerary-worthy activities at Caesars Palace.